-Nearly one year ago, we shared this liturgy in the wake of a devastating tornado in Nashville.
-We share it now for our friends in Texas who are reeling from their own devastation after last week’s blackout.
-We hope and pray that this liturgy may lend words to a situation that defies description.
+We first shared this liturgy in March 2020, in the wake of a devastating tornado in Nashville.
+Nearly one year later, we shared it for our friends in Texas after their widespread blackout.
+And now, we share it for all who are reeling from their own devastation after this weekend’s tornadoes, especially in southern Kentucky.
+We’re saddened that this liturgy continues to prove so relevant, but once again, we hope and pray that it may lend words to a situation that defies description.

 Leader: O Christ in Whom Our Lives are Hidden,